HappySeaFox/sail/BUILDING.md

 - `SAIL_DISABLE_CODECS="a;b;c"` - Disable the codecs specified in this ';'-separated list.
 Supports individual codecs and codec groups by priority (e.g., `highest-priority;xbm`).
 Default: empty list
 - `SAIL_ENABLE_CODECS="a;b;c"` - Force-enable the codecs specified in this ';'-separated list.
 Configuration fails if an enabled codec cannot find its dependencies.
 Supports individual codecs and codec groups by priority (e.g., `highest-priority;xbm`).
 Other codecs may be enabled based on available dependencies.
 When set, `SAIL_ONLY_CODECS` is ignored.
 Default: empty list
 - `SAIL_ENABLE_OPENMP=ON|OFF` - Enable OpenMP support if available in the compiler.
 Default: `ON`
+- `SAIL_MANIP_USE_SWSCALE=ON|OFF` - Use libswscale (FFmpeg) for faster pixel format conversion in sail-manip.
+Provides SIMD-optimized conversions for RGB/BGR, RGBA variants, and YUV formats.
+Requires FFmpeg's libswscale library.
+Default: `OFF`
 - `SAIL_ONLY_CODECS="a;b;c"` - Force-enable only the codecs specified in this ';'-separated list and disable all others.
 Configuration fails if an enabled codec cannot find its dependencies.
 Supports individual codecs and codec groups by priority (e.g., `highest-priority;xbm`).
 Default: empty list
 - `SAIL_OPENMP_SCHEDULE="dynamic"` - OpenMP scheduling algorithm.
 Default: `dynamic`
 - `SAIL_THIRD_PARTY_CODECS_PATH=ON|OFF` - Enable loading custom codecs from ';'-separated paths specified in the `SAIL_THIRD_PARTY_CODECS_PATH` environment variable.
 Default: `ON`